What is personal data?

 Using your information for marketing purposes

-In line with recent Fundraising Regulator rules the Foundation aims to communicate via ‘opt-in only’ communications by March 2018.
-This means that, as of March 2018, we only send marketing information to people who have specifically said that they agree to us doing this, and we will only do so in the way(s) they have agreed to.
+In line with recent Fundraising Regulator rules the Foundation aims to communicate via ‘opt-in only’ communications by May 2018 ( unless we have a legitimate interest to hold your data and communicate with you).
+This means that, as of May 2018, we only send marketing information to people who have specifically said that they agree to us doing this, and we will only do so in the way(s) they have agreed to.

 Marketing information covers information about our work, fundraising communications, ways to get involved and information about our Appeals.

-So, as of March 2018, only those people who have opted in will receive these communications.
-If you want to receive this information but haven’t opted in, you can do so by emailing email@example.com or phoning on 01202 670815.
+So, as of May 2018, only those people who have opted in will receive these communications.
+If you want to receive this information but haven’t opted in, you can do so by emailing email@example.com, phoning on 01202 670815 or filling in a short online form.

-We will attempt to notify you of ways to chance your communication preferences with every letter/email we send you.
+We will attempt to notify you of ways to change your communication preferences with every letter/email we send you and we will keep to your communication preferences until you notify us otherwise via the methods described above.

 Sharing your information